16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 Most summers the beach is packed with swimmers.
 The beach has a dock to swim out to, concessions, and multiple play areas.

 The beach is owned and run in combination with the City of Hopkins, and operated by the City of Minnetonka’s Recreation Department.
+It is technically just outside of Hopkins borders, but when we are this close, it’s hard to keep it off the list.

 Public Parking for all the trailheads is at the Depot.
-The depot is a popular coffee shop, especially for bikers in the morning.
+The Depot is a popular coffee shop, especially for bikers in the morning.

 MN River Bluffs LRT Regional Trail